joostverhoog/docs/content/refguide/published-rest-service.md

 CORS (Cross-Origin Resource Sharing)  is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.
 More information can be found here [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 By enabling the Cors flag, all the operation of the service will provide CORS header.
 We are supporting both simple and preflighted requests; if no options method is find, we will create one otherwise the definend method will be executed and we will just append the cors headers.
-Select CORS setting to modify the default bheaviour.
+Select [CORS setting](cors-settings) to modify the default bheaviour .

 ## 4 Resources